-The general meeting shall be convened and organised by the board of directors.
-If the board of directors fails to convene a general meeting required to be held by statute or by the Articles, such meeting must be convened by the Danish Business Authority upon request of a member of the company's board of directors, a shareholder or the auditor elected by the general meeting.
+The annual and extraordinary general meetings must be convened and organised by the board of directors.
+If the board of directors fails to convene a general meeting required to be held by statute or by the Articles, such a meeting must be convened by the Danish Business Authority upon request of a member of the company's board of directors, a shareholder or the auditor elected by the general meeting.

-Any shareholder may attend a general meeting either electronically in case of an electronic meeting or physically in case of a physical meeting.
-Furthermore, any shareholder may vote by letter, email or other written instrument or attend by proxy to any person or to the board of directors.
+Any shareholder may attend a general meeting either electronically in the case of an electronic meeting, or physically in the case of a physical meeting.
+Furthermore, any shareholder may vote by letter, email or other written instrument or attend by proxy granted to any person or to the board of directors.